Español

 Our 24/7 cancer helpline provides information and answers for people dealing with cancer.
 We can connect you with trained cancer information specialists who will answer questions about a cancer diagnosis and provide guidance and a compassionate ear.

-Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
+Our highly trained specialists are available 24/7 via phone and on weekdays can assist through online chat.
 We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
 Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 There's no known way to prevent most bile duct cancers in the US.
 Many of the known risk factors for bile duct cancer, such as age, ethnicity, and bile duct abnormalities, are beyond our control.
-But there are things you can do that might help lower your risk.
+However, there are things you can do that might help lower your risk.

-Getting to and staying at a healthy weight is one important way a person may reduce their risk of bile duct cancer, as well as many other types of cancer.
-The American Cancer Society recommends that people try to stay at a healthy weight, keep physically active, and follow a healthy eating pattern that includes plenty of fruits, vegetables, and whole grains, and that limits or avoids red and processed meats, sugary drinks, and highly processed foods.
-To learn more, see the American Cancer Society Guidelines for Diet and Physical Activity for Cancer Prevention.
+The American Cancer Society recommends that people try to stay at a healthy weight, keep physically active, and follow a healthy eating pattern.
+This includes eating plenty of fruits, vegetables, and whole grains, and limiting or avoiding red and processed meats, sugary drinks, and highly processed foods.

-Abou-Alfa GK, Jarnagin W, Lowery M, D’Angelica M, Brown K, Ludwig E, Covey A, Kemeny N, Goodman KA, Shia J, O’Reilly EM.
-Liver and bile duct cancer.
+Abou-Alfa GK, Jarnagin W, Lowery M, et al. Liver and bile duct cancer.
 In: Neiderhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th ed.
-Philadelphia, PA.
-Elsevier; 2014:1373-1395.
+Philadelphia, PA: Elsevier; 2014:1373-1395.

 Patel T, Borad MJ.
 Carcinoma of the biliary tree.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2015:715-735.